wchorski/KYPN/README.md

 ignore list when searching code base `.next, *.test.tsx, config.js, *.graphql, *.prisma, .keystone`

 ### Database Migrations

-When returning to development you may add new fields to the database schema.
-This will trigger a migration.
-Properly name and save the migration.
-This file will be written inside the `./migrations` folder
+When initializing a fresh database or returning to development you may add/remove fields to the database schema.
+You must run `yarn migrate` to generate a new `/migrations/NAME/migration.sql` file.
+Name the migration as if it was a git commit.
+These files are needed when upgrading your production build.

-When returning to the production environment, you will have to apply these new changes so **Postgres** is aware of these changes.

-> [!warning] For Now
-> To apply migrations I connect to my prod database within my dev environment and run `yarn ks:dev`.
-This is not ideal.
-Later I will add `keystone start --with-migrations` to the `Dockerfile.backend` so that this is all automated
 </details>

-## Gotchas

-- the `next` depenancy is shared between keystone's auto generated backend UI and Client side frontend UI.
-I attempted to upgrade to `next 14` but that caused a "multi graphql dependancy" issue.
-I might consider decoupling these depencancies

 ## TODO

 - [ ] built in calendar for admin dash
 - [ ] create a special admin input search for Users & Events that hot swaps with main search at top
 - [x] transition as much Styled Components to CSS Modules